Garfield-kh/PoseTriplet/README.md

 TBD.

 # Inference
 We provide an inference code [here](https://github.com/Garfield-kh/PoseTriplet/tree/main/estimator_inference).
-Please follow the instruction and download the pretrained model for inference on images/videos.
+Please follow the instruction and download the pretrained model for inference on videos.

 # Training (training files will be released soon...)
 TBD.